handrews/jsonpointer-jsonschema-vocabulary/index.md

 # A JSON Schema Vocabulary for JSON Pointer and Relative JSON Pointer

-_[**WARNING:** This project is in development and not yet suitable for anything but demonstrating the uses of vocabularies.
-It is expected to be finalized, along with a test suite (in this repository) and reference implementation (in a separate repository), by no later than October 2022._
+_[**WARNING:** This project is in development and not yet suitable for anything but demonstrating the uses of vocabularies._

-_It is not intended for standardization, although all are welcome to use it, including as the basis for standardization work.]_
+_It is not necessarily intended for standardization, although all are welcome to use it, including as the basis for standardization work.]_

 ## Introduction